 Yes, safety always comes first.
 Not only because you’re dealing with electricity but also because you’re dealing with the power of a car.
 It’s one thing to deal with a lawn mower.
 Now you’re dealing with a lawn mower and a car.

 So, yes, time to cover some safety precautions.
-Which also means you should have not only your mower’s manufacturer’s manual with you but also the owner’s manual for the car you’re going to use as references.
-More than likely, both will have procedures in them on how to set-up connections to jump start vehicles.
+This also means you should have not only your mower’s manufacturer’s manual with you but also the owner’s manual for the car you’re going to use as references.
+More than likely, both will have procedures in them on how to set up connections to jump start vehicles.

 Another thing to take into account is the weather.
 If the weather is poor and you don’t have a garage or something like a carport, you may want to hold off on doing this until the climate is better suited for this type of procedure.

 From there, have a good set of jumper cables ready.
 They should be clean of any kind of grime on the clamps.
 The clamps should be undamaged, as should the cables.
 Also, have ready a wire brush and cleaning gear if dirt and grime are present on the clamps or on the battery terminals.
 You want to clean those before starting the mower.

 If you have a battery-operated push mower, you shouldn’t be considering a jump start as an alternative.
 Again, don’t attempt to jump or charge your electric mower’s battery with a car.
 That’s why a battery charger came with it.

 Put the battery on the charger.
 If it doesn’t charge, buy a new battery.

 If you want to get any replacement part – or see how much one would cost – click to enter your model number in the search bar below.
 Our partners at AppliancePartsPros stock almost every part with free guides on how to install them.